hariharansr2004/Java-Cheat-Sheet/README.md

 ## Constructor Overloading

--  Constructor overloading is a technique of having more than one constructor in the same class with different parameter lists.
+- Multiple Constructors can have same name with different parameters or different data types.
 - Constructor overloading allows multiple ways to initialize an object.

 ```java